 1 - Wins in a season: record holder Alvaro Bautista

 For the second year in a row, Bulega has surpassed 10 seasonal victories, a feat achieved only by Jonathan Rea, Alvaro Bautista, and Toprak Razgatlioglu.
 So far, only two riders have reached 20 wins in a championship: Toprak Razgatlioglu won 21 races in 2025, but the record belongs to Alvaro Bautista with 27 wins in 2023 with the Ducati Panigale V4R equipped with Brembo braking system.
-Nicolò Bulega is already at 12 and still has 24 races available, barring any race cancellations.
+Nicolò Bulega is already at 15 and still has 21 races available, barring any cancellations.

 2 - Podiums in a season: record holder Jonathan Rea

-To win the World Championship, since the introduction of the Superpole Race in 2019, which increased the number of races by 50 percent, at least 25 podiums are necessary.
-However, there are also cases like Bulega himself in 2025, who collected 32 podiums without winning the title.
+To win the World Championship, since the Superpole Race was introduced in 2019, increasing the number of races by 50 percent, it is necessary to achieve at least 25 podiums.
+However, there are cases like Bulega himself in 2025, who collected 32 podiums without winning the title.
 In 2023, Toprak Razgatlioglu stood on the podium 33 times, but in 2019 Jonathan Rea managed it in 34 races.
-Bulega’s journey is still long despite already having 12 podiums, as to break the record, he can afford only one absence in the remaining 24 races.
+Bulega’s journey is still long despite already having 15 podiums, as to break the record, he can afford only one absence in the last 24 races.

 3 - Poles in a season: record holder Ben Spies

-This year, Bulega has taken all the poles awarded in the first 4 rounds, matching what Jonathan Rea achieved in 2021.
-Only 2 riders have achieved at least 10 poles in a Superbike World Championship season, both Americans: in 1991, Doug Polen started on pole in 10 of the 13 rounds, but in 2009 Ben Spies managed it 11 times, thanks also to the 14 rounds.
-Bulega, however, faces the disadvantage of this championship’s 12 rounds and therefore cannot afford to fail more than once.
+This year, Bulega has claimed all the poles awarded in the first 5 rounds, matching what Jonathan Rea achieved in 2021.
+Only 2 riders have secured at least 10 poles in a Superbike World Championship season, both Americans: in 1991, Doug Polen started in pole position in 10 of the 13 rounds, but in 2009, Ben Spies managed it 11 times, thanks to the 14 rounds.
+Bulega, on the other hand, faces the challenge of 12 rounds in this championship and therefore cannot afford to fail more than once.

 4 - Points in a season: record holder Jonathan Rea

-Thanks to the 62 points obtained at Phillip Island, Portimao, Assen, and Balaton Park, in 2026 Bulega already has 248 points, over 80 more than the closest competitor.
+Thanks to the 62 points obtained at Phillip Island, Portimao, Assen, Balaton Park, and Most, in 2026 Bulega already has 310 points, 95 more than the closest competitor.
 The first to surpass 500 points were Colin Edwards and Troy Bayliss in 2002, followed by Carlos Checa in 2011.
 Jonathan Rea, with the Kawasaki equipped with Brembo brakes, was the first to exceed 600 points in 2019: he achieved 663 points that year, an unmatched record.
 If Bulega continues to score maximum points, he could reach 744 points, but even 700 seems like science fiction.

 5 - Fastest laps in a race in a season: record holder Alvaro Bautista

-At the moment, the first seasonal record that Bulega could break is that of fastest laps in a race, having already achieved 11.
-The only one he missed was in Race 2 in Portugal, claimed by his teammate Iker Lecuona.
+Currently, the first seasonal record that Bulega could break is the one for fastest laps in a race, having already achieved 13.
+The only ones he missed were in Race 2 in Portugal and Race 1 at Most, claimed by his teammate Iker Lecuona.
 In the history of the Superbike World Championship, only two riders have surpassed 16 fastest laps in a season: in 2023, Alvaro Bautista reached 23, while last year Toprak Razgatlioglu achieved 20.
-Bulega is therefore almost halfway to the record.
+Bulega is therefore halfway there.

 6 - Laps led in a season: record holder Alvaro Bautista

-Winning races is one thing, but leading from start to finish is another: it requires an excellent qualifying performance, a flawless start, and the speed to immediately pull away.
-It is no coincidence that only two riders have led more than 300 laps in a season: Toprak Razgatlioglu led 323 laps in 2024, and Alvaro Bautista led 347 laps in 2023.
-Bulega is not far behind, having allowed his rivals only a handful of laps in the lead during the first 4 rounds: 196 for him, the remaining 10 for his competitors.
+Winning races is one thing, but staying ahead from the start to the checkered flag is another: it requires an excellent qualifying performance, a flawless start, and the speed to quickly pull away.
+Unsurprisingly, there are only two instances of riders leading more than 300 laps in a season: Toprak Razgatlioglu led 323 laps in 2024, and Alvaro Bautista led 347 laps in 2023.
+Bulega is not far behind, having left only a handful of laps led to his rivals in the first 5 rounds: 244 for him, the remaining 15 for his competitors.

-To find out if Nicolò Bulega will rewrite the Superbike World Championship's roll of honour, we just have to enjoy the rest of the season.
-Although it seems that the only thing that could stop him this year are Brembo brakes.
+To find out if Nicolò Bulega will rewrite the Superbike World Championship’s roll of honour, we just have to enjoy the rest of the season.
+Although the impression is that the only thing that might stop him this year are Brembo brakes.